Bernard Faÿ

-Marie Louis Emmanuel Bernard Faÿ (/fr/; 3 April 1893 – 31 December 1978) was a French historian of Franco-American relations, an anti-Masonic polemicist who believed in a worldwide Jewish-Freemason conspiracy.
-During World War II he was an official for Vichy France.
+Marie Louis Emmanuel Bernard Faÿ (/fr/; 3 April 1893 – 31 December 1978) was a French historian who served as an official under Vichy France.
+He is known for his close friendship with Gertrude Stein, who avoided Nazi persecution and collaborated with the Vichy regime under his protection.

-Faÿ had first-hand knowledge of the United States and had studied at Harvard.
-He translated into French an excerpt of Gertrude Stein's The Making of Americans and wrote his view of the United States as it was at the beginning of Franklin D. Roosevelt's administration.
-He also published studies of Benjamin Franklin and George Washington.

-Faÿ was a friend of Gertrude Stein and Alice B. Toklas and the American composer Virgil Thomson, who owed to Faÿ his access to French intellectual circles since Faÿ knew most of the people in musical and literary Paris.
-He was active in compiling files on, attacking, and imprisoning Freemasons during the Vichy regime from 1940 to 1944.
-He was convicted and sentenced to life in prison.
-He escaped after five years and resumed teaching history in Switzerland, at Fribourg, Ouchy and Lutry, where he taught European History, American History and Cultural History.
+Faÿ studied and taught history in France and the United States and became a respected historian of Franco-American relations in interwar France.
+Despite his arch-conservative views, Faÿ was deeply embedded in Paris' prewar cultural scene.
+As the general administrator of the Bibliothèque Nationale under the German occupation and head of anti-Masonic service of the Vichy Government, he oversaw the persecution of French Freemasons from 1940 to 1944.
+After the end of the Second World War, he was convicted of indignité nationale and sentenced to life in prison.
+He escaped after five years and resumed teaching history in Switzerland, where he played a role in the founding of the Society of St. Pius XI.

 Life

-Fay was born in Paris.
+Faÿ was born in Paris.
+He studied at Harvard and wrote numerous books concerning Franco-American relations, American history, and contemporary American politics.
+He met the Jewish American expatriate writer Gertrude Stein in 1926 and subsequently became the primary translator of Stein's works, including The Making of Americans, into French.
+According to Alice B. Toklas, Faÿ became her "dearest friend during her life".
+Faÿ arranged Stein's 1933–34 book tour for The Autobiography of Alice B. Toklas, which significantly increased her celebrity.

 At the beginning of World War II, he was a professor at the Collège de France.
-During the French Occupation, he replaced Julien Cain as general administrator of the Bibliothèque Nationale and director of the anti-Masonic service of the Vichy Government.
+During the occupation of France by Germany, he replaced Julien Cain as general administrator of the Bibliothèque Nationale and director of the anti-Masonic service of the Vichy Government.
 During his tenure of his office, his secretary, Gueydan de Roussel, was in charge of preparing the card indexes, containing 60,000 names drawn from archives seized from Freemason and other secret societies (Marshal Philippe Pétain was convinced that the indexes were at the heart of all France's troubles).
 Lists of names of Freemasons were released to the official gazette of the Vichy government for publication, and many Catholic papers copied these lists to induce public opprobrium.
 Faÿ edited and published during the four years of the Occupation the monthly review Les Documents maçonniques ("Masonic Documents"), which published historical studies of Freemasonry, essays on the role of Freemasonry in society and frank anti-Masonic propaganda.

 During Faÿ's tenure with the Vichy regime, 989 Freemasons were sent to concentration camps, where 549 were shot.
 In addition, about 3,000 lost their jobs.
 All Freemasons were required by law to declare themselves to authorities.
 In 1943 Faÿ produced the film Forces Occultes, directed by Jean Mamy, which depicts a worldwide Jewish-Freemason conspiracy.